Raigyo/angular-restaurangular/README.md

-# Angular 9 + RxJS: 'Restaurangular' - website for a restaurant (menus, booking and scheduling of events)
+# Angular 9 + RxJS: 'Restaurangular' - website for a restaurant

 *March 2020*